modxorg/Docs/en/extending-modx/creating-components/component-structure.md

 ### Directory assets

 Directory accessible from the browser for requests.
-Files are stored here `*.js, *.css и php-коннекторы` for their admin requests.
+Files are stored here `*.js, *.css and php-connectors` for their admin requests.

 By default, the connector is only one; it is the one that the admin pages will access to perform some tasks.
 There is nothing special to tell here, everything is clear.